-With 18 albums released, almost 30 years of career and countless concerts worldwide, Cristina Branco is a true ambassador of Portuguese culture.
-Traditional music is her main aesthetic root, but the influence of jazz, literature, and the musicians she shares the stage with give her art a universal character and sublime charm.
+With nearly 30 years of career, 19 released albums and countless concerts all over the world, Cristina Branco is an tireless ambassador for Portuguese culture and language.
+Traditional music is her main aesthetic root, but the influence of jazz, literature, and the musicians she shares the stage with lend her music a universal character and sublime charm.

-Her most recent album, “Mãe“, released in 2023, is a unique musical creation, in which Cristina Branco lends her singular and expressive voice to a variety of composers, as has been her artistic tradition.
-On record and live, Mãe offers the public an original repertoire that takes us on an engaging journey of rediscovering fado, exploring its emotional depths and nuances.
-“Senhora do Mar Redondo”, the debut single, is proof of this.
+In 2022, marking her 25-year career, she performed over 40 concerts across Europe and released “Amoras numa Tarde de Outono“, an album in collaboration with pianist João Paulo Esteves da Silva.
+The most recent album, “Mãe“, released in 2023, is a unique musical creation in which Cristina Branco lends her singular and expressive voice to a variety of authors, continuing her artistic tradition.
+Both on record and on stage, “Mãe” offers audiences an original repertoire that takes them on an immersive journey of rediscovering fado, exploring its emotional depths and nuances.
+“Senhora do Mar Redondo“, the lead single, is proof of this.

 CRISTINA BRANCO CANTA JOSÉ AFONSO